aria_s3_copy

 Example Usage

 The following code will copy an existing Aria table named test1 to S3.
-If the --database option is not given, then the directory name where the table files exist will be used as the database.
+If the --database option is not given, then the directory name where the table files exist are used as the database.

 When using --verbose, aria_s3_copy will write a dot for each #/79 part of the file copied.